Rare events algorithm study of extreme double jet summers and their connection to heatwaves over the Northern Hemisphere: Results

 \subsection{Persistent double jet states and heatwaves}

 The composite maps in figure \cref{fig:composite_maps_cesm-era} do not take into account the persistence of the double jet structures.
-In order to test whether persistent double jet states are related to more severe heatwaves, we computed the accumulated double jet index as described in \cref{subsec:dji_def,subsec:hw_def} for durations ranging from 1 to 90 days.
+In order to test whether persistent double jet states are related to more severe heatwaves, we computed the accumulated double jet index as described in \cref{subsec:dji_def,subsec:hw_def} for durations ranging from 1 to 90 days (by taking the temporal average of daily data over a fixed duration).
 Then we computed an accumulated heatwave index following the same procedure, over the three areas identified in \cref{fig:composite_maps_cesm-era}, respectively North Canada (50°N-80°N,130°W-60°W), Scandinavia (55°N-72°N,3°E-50°E) and East Russia (50°N-75°N,120°E-180°E), shown in \cref{fig:hw_regions} .
-For each duration we then defined double jet and heatwave days (separately for the three regions) based on the $90^{th}$ percentile of the corresponding index.
+For each duration we then defined double jet and heatwave days (separately for the three regions) based on the $95^{th}$ percentile of the corresponding index.

 \Cref{fig:hw_dji_cesm_era} shows for all regions the percentage of events that are both double jet and heatwave days as a function of the accumulation period in the definition of the indexes, for both CESM1.2 and ERA5.
 We observe that in CESM1.2 for all three regions there is a clear increase with the accumulation period of the percentage of days in common between double jet states and heatwaves.
 This means that long lasting double jet events are more strongly correlated to long lasting heatwave events than their short-lived counterparts.
 In ERA5 the relation is less clear.
 For Canada there is no apparent increase in the percentage of days in common, while for Scandinavia and East Russia there is an increase up to an accumulation period of about 30 days, after which there is a drop.
 However, we need to stress that, given the short length of the ERA5 dataset, the uncertainties are very large, in particular for long lasting events (note that, since we consider only the JJA period, when taking an accumulation period of 90 days we remain with just one value per year).